Eating Disorders Overview

 - Change dysfunctional thoughts about the eating disorder

 - Improve self-control, self-esteem, and behavior

 - Prevent relapse

 A multidisciplinary team approach with consistent support and counseling is essential for long-term recovery.
 Depending on the severity and type of eating disorder, team members may include:

-- Dietitians and nutritional counselors
+- Dietitians and to provide nutritional counseling

-All healthcare providers should be experienced in treating eating disorders.
+All health care providers should be experienced in treating eating disorders.

 General Treatment Approaches